RobKenis/reinvent-2019-blog/source/_posts/keynote-with-andy-jassy.md

 On-premises cost a lot of money for the things you get.
 You have to spend a lot of money without getting the same features and security that the cloud can bring.
 Every industry is moving away from mainframes.
 They're slow, complicated and expensive.
 No one has mainframe knowledge anymore.
 Some companies pick the whole thing apart and launch them as microservices on AWS, some pick the things they need and move them to AWS.
 People are trying to move away from Oracle and SQL server; They're expensive.
 Microsoft is not prioritising what matters to the customers, look at all the damn licences.
 People are moving to open engines like MySQL, MariaDB and Postgres.
 AWS offers same performance with open engines using AuroraDB.
 It is the fastest growing service on AWS.

 #### Closing windows
 People are moving from Windows to Linux.
 People don't want to pay the price anymore for Windows.
-The Linux community is alot sophisticated.
-People are not very happy when one entity owns the operating system, looking at you, Bill Gates.
+The Linux community is a lot more sophisticated.
+People are not very happy when one entity owns the operating system.
+Looking at you, Bill Gates.

 ## Storage
 > Not your father's data requirements. - Andy Jassy, 2019

 Companies are moving from data silos to datalakes to make machine learning and analytics much easier.
 Data lakes are built on top of S3, because it is more reliable and scalable than anything else.
 Lots of this has to do with multi-AZ magic.
 Other vendors offer low-grade availability zones because they're right next to eachother in the same building.
 S3 is the only object store to block public access on multiple levels and get an inventory on objects.
 It's the easiest object store to get data into through a million options.

 Read more about [S3 intelligent tiering](https://aws.amazon.com/about-aws/whats-new/2018/11/s3-intelligent-tiering/) and [S3 batch operations](https://aws.amazon.com/about-aws/whats-new/2018/11/s3-batch-operations/).
 [S3 deep archive](https://aws.amazon.com/blogs/aws/new-amazon-s3-storage-class-glacier-deep-archive/) costs less than a dollar per TB, which makes it the perfect candidate to store all your backups and other data that may take a while to retrieve, but must be stored for a long time.

 ### S3 access points **NEW**
 <!-- Simplifies managing data access.
 Assign a different access policy per application.
 No more need to write a mile-long bucket policy.  -->
-So you finally figured out how to implement security and access control on your S3 buckets.
-Your bucket policy is a work of art and your consumer is working flawlessly.
+So you finally figured out how to implement security and access control on your S3 buckets?
+Your bucket policy is a work of art and your consumer is working flawlessly?
 But then you need to add a second client, and a third, and before you know, your bucket policy is a mile long *(or 1,60934 kilometers for users of the proper metric system)*.
 Introducing S3 access points, AWS claims to simplify access control to your bucket over a variety of clients.

 [Read more](https://aws.amazon.com/blogs/aws/easily-manage-shared-data-sets-with-amazon-s3-access-points/) about S3 access points